Tuuliyo/DLMDWWDE/README.md

 ### Sequence Diagram

-The following sequence diagram illustrates the fundamental communication between the services.
-Monitoring and load balancing components are intentionally excluded to emphasize the raw message exchange.
+The sequence diagram below illustrates the fundamental communication between the services.
+The monitoring and load balancing components have been intentionally excluded in order to emphasise the raw message exchange.
 There are two distinct communication flows in this process:
 1. In the first flow, the POS Service acts as the publisher, while the Aggregation Service subscribes to transaction events.
-2. In the second flow, the Aggregation Service becomes the publisher, with the Reporting Service (out of scope for this diagram) acting as the subscriber.
+2. In the second flow, the Aggregation Service becomes the publisher, with the Reporting Service (not included in this diagram) acting as the subscriber.

 This interaction encompasses two key events within the message exchange.